nishith-dubey/Quantiphi-Vibe-Coding-Round/README.md

 - View the count of renewals within the next 7 days.
 - See all subscriptions in a table.
 - Pause and resume subscriptions.
+- Delete a subscription with confirmation.
 - Show paused subscriptions in grey.
 - Keep subscription data after page refresh.
+- Show loading, API error, and empty states.
+- Validate required form fields and positive costs.

 ## 3. Tech Stack